 The Enneagram Personality Profile can show us thought scripts of our personality and instincts.
 This is because personality types share the same blind spots and thought patterns.
 These scripts predict the content of habitual patterns.
 So, the Enneagram is an excellent tool to find and correct common habitual patterns.

 Along with the Enneagram is an exercise known as the Repeating Question.
 This works best with two people.
 However, it’s possible to do it on your own.
 In this case, you must write or record all your responses.
 It’s best to work with a partner who will ask the repeating question.
 This exercise gets beyond the superficial answers.
-For more details about this exercise see our article on The power of memories — tools for positive change.
+To find out more about this exercise, see our article on The power of memories — tools for positive change.

 If you learn about the triggers of your habitual nature, you can use them to your benefit.
 Instead of being ruled by nature, you use its power to achieve positive things.
 Building good habits from your habitual nature is a practical approach for another time.